-Students may access their academic and health files by arranging an appointment with Student Services.
-No copy of health records is provided to students.
-Students are encouraged to retain a personal copy of health records.
+Students may access their academic and health files by arranging an appointment with Student personal copy of health records.
 Students are expected to keep all files information current in case emergency notification becomes necessary.
 Student files are stored to protect the file and the information contained in the file.
 Any public inquiries concerning a student will be referred to the Program Coordinator.